emilc0/nasscom-vsd-soc-design/ch6.md

 D4_SK1_L7

-synthesis timing driven (strike a balance delay/area)
+Try a timing-driven synthesis (strike a balance delay/area)

+**SYNTH_STRATEGY: Strategies for abc logic synthesis and technology mapping Possible values are DELAY/AREA 0-4/0-3; the first part refers to the optimization target of the synthesis strategy (area vs. delay) and the second one is an index.
+(Default: AREA 0)**

+Initially:

+set ::env(SYNTH_STRATEGY) "AREA 0"

 echo $::env(SYNTH_STRATEGY)